 Siegfried Sassoon and the First World War

-On the outbreak of war, Siegfried was, like many men of his generation, full of patriotic fervour and was enthusiastic about the war effort.
+At the outbreak of war Siegfried, like many men of his generation, was full of patriotic fervour and enthusiastic about the war effort.
 He joined the army just before war was declared, but broke his arm badly, keeping him out of action until 1915.

 In 1915, he was hit hard by the death of his brother in Gallipoli.
 In November 1915, he finally made his way to the front line in France.
 Here, he was shocked by the reality of trench warfare.
 The ugliness of war had a profound influence on his poetic outlook.
 He was also influenced by fellow poet Robert Graves.
-The work of Graves, combined with his own impression of the horror of war, encouraged him to write gritty, realistic poetry, emphasising the horrors of war.
+The work of Graves, combined with his own first-hand experiences about the horrors of war, encouraged him to write gritty, realistic poetry, emphasising the tragedy and futility of war.

 Siegfried gained a reputation for fearless bravery in action.
 He frequently took on dangerous missions with scant regard for his own life; his men felt tremendous confidence in his presence, inspired by his bravery and courage.